Al-Masmiyah: History

+The ancient city of Phaena, judging by the ruin field still visible at Masmiya in the 19th century, had a radius of roughly three miles, making it as large as the ancient walled area of Damascus and larger than the Old City of Jerusalem (which is of Early Muslim date in its present outline and smaller than some of its earlier iterations).

-Roman and Byzantine era
+Roman period

 Al-Masmiyah is identified with the Roman-era town of Phaena.
 Phaena was the capital of the Trachonitis district of Roman Syria, as confirmed by a Greek inscription on the Roman temple which reads "Julius Saturninus to the people of Phaena, capital of Trachon."
 The ruins of a Roman era house built in the Batanean architectural style is believed to have possibly served as the home of the Roman governor of Trachonitis.
 One of the rooms on the ground-level floor was supported by an 18-foot arch and had a cornice-decorated ceiling.
 The town contains the ruins of a Roman-era pagan temple, called the Praetorium, that was constructed by the commander of the Third Gallic Legion between 160–169 CE during the reign of the Roman emperors Aurelius Antoninus and Lucius Aurelius Verus.